erichedstrom/azure-mobile-apps-node-compatibility/blog.md

 Once the app has been created, check the target folder to make sure it contains files for the tables and custom APIs you defined in your mobile service.

-Your app is ready to deploy!
+Your app is almost ready to deploy!

 ## Deploying and Testing

 ### Create Database Compatibility Views

 The scaffolded app includes a SQL script called `createViews.sql`.
 This script must be executed against the target database.
+The connection string for the target database can be obtained from your Mobile Service or migrated Mobile App from the Settings (or Configure) page under the Connection String section.
+The connection string name is MS_TableConnectionString.

 This script creates read / write views in the dbo database schema that map older reserved column names to new column names.

 This script can also be obtained from https://raw.githubusercontent.com/Azure/azure-mobile-apps-node-compatibility/master/static/createViews.sql.